pranitastudent/T-shirt-Shop-Project/README.md

         print(resolve(url))
         self.assertEquals(resolve(url).func, login)`

-<p> The code above tests that the url for login is directed to the login url and resolves as login url </p>
+<p> The code above tests that the URL for login is directed to the login URL and resolves as login URL </p>

 #### Views